Shahid718/Fortran-Phase-field-codes-using-Internal-Procedures/README.md

 |   random_number ( )   |  Introduce_fluctuation            |
 |   cpu_time ( )        |  Set_boundary_conditions          |

-* To make the procedure arguments easy to follow, the `_` is appended at the end of dummy arguments.
+* To make the procedure arguments easy to follow, `_` is appended at the end of dummy arguments.
 This practice makes them consistent with the actual argument.
 For example, the code above has the dummy argument `con_` for the actual argument `con`.

 ## **Get the code**